hrsetyono/wordpress/README.md

     - **NOTE**: In Windows, you need to use Git Bash for remote-command.
 Which should be installed together with Git.

 1. Open `composer.json` and edit the `live-init` part.
-Then, upload it to your project directory.
+Then, upload it via FTP to your project folder.

 1. Run the command `wp @live ${ composer live-init } -` to download and install WordPress in your server.